-- The analyst is a disinterested third party and that there is no identity of interest between the analyst and the client and intended users for whom the report is prepared. - Any and all recommendations and conclusions are based solely on professional opinion and best efforts. - The subject, neighborhood and comparables were inspected within the past three months of the effective date. - The analyst has read these 2024 guidelines.
+- The analyst is a disinterested third party and there is no identity of interest between the analyst and the client and intended users for whom the report is prepared. - All recommendations and conclusions are based solely on professional opinion and best efforts. - The subject, neighborhood and comparables were inspected within the past three months of the effective date. - The analyst has read these 2026 guidelines.
 (Reports not including this statement will be subject to rejection and/or sent back to the sponsoring developer).